argilla-io/argilla-server/README.md

 If you just want to get started, we recommend taking a look at our [main repository](https://github.com/argilla-io/argilla) or our [documentation](https://docs.argilla.io/).

-If you are a developer or want to understand what is going on under the hood, please keep reading the documentation below.
+Are you a contributor or do you want to understand what is going on under the hood, please keep reading the documentation below.

 ## Clone repository